AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 ```

 If the full definition is sent, the referenced types (base type "Simple" in the above example)
 should match the actual type that was initially created.
 If the full definition is sent and the referenced types do not exist,
-they will be created automatically by the SDS.
+a new type will be created automatically by the SDS.
 Further type creations can reference them as shown above.
 Note that when trying to get types back from the SDS, the results will also include types that were automatically created by the SDS.

-Base types and properties of type Object, Enum, or user-defined collections such as Array, List and Dictionary,
+Base types and properties of type `object`, `enum`, or user-defined collections such as `array`, `list` and `dictionary`,
 will be treated as referenced types.
 Note that streams cannot be created using these referenced types.
-If a stream of particular type is to be created, the type should contain at least one property
+If a stream of a particular type is to be created, the type should contain at least one property
 with a valid index type as described in the [Indexes](xref:sdsIndexes) section.
 The index property may also be in the base type as shown in the example above.

-This works seamlessly when using any programming language, using .NET for example:
+You can do this using any programming languages.
+Here's an example in .NET:

 ```csharp